sda98/scRNA-seq-ulcerative-colitis/README.md

 - **Output:** `seurat_qc_filtered.rds`, QC plots, per-sample threshold table

 ![QC scatter plots by sample](figures/qc_scatter_by_sample.png) *Per-sample QC scatter plots showing nCount vs nFeature with MAD-based threshold lines.
-Cells outside bounds and with mitochondrial content of more than 15% are flagged for removal.*
+Cells outside bounds and with mitochondrial content of more than 15% reads are flagged for removal.*

 ### **Script 03:** Doublet Detection
 - Runs scDblFinder on each sample independently (avoids cross-sample artifacts)